-- 9. A one-point rise in the ratio is the equivalent of the average CEO earning an additional amount equal to that of the average earnings of someone in the top 0.1%. - 10.
+- 13. A one-point rise in the ratio is the equivalent of the average CEO earning an additional amount equal to that of the average earnings of someone in the top 0.1%. - 14.
 Kaplan (2012b, 14) notes that the Frydman and Saks series grew 289% whereas the Hall and Liebman series grew 209%.
-He also notes that the Frydman and Saks series grew faster than the series reported by Murphy (2012). - 11.
+He also notes that the Frydman and Saks series grew faster than the series reported by Murphy (2012). - 15.
 The tax data analyzed categorizes a household's income according to the occupation and industry of the head of household.
 It is possible that a "secondary earner," or spouse, has income earned as an executive or as a financial-sector worker.
-If the household is in the top 1.0% or top 0.1%, but the head of household is not an executive or in finance, then the spouse's contribution to income growth will not be identified as being connected to executive pay or financial-sector pay.
-The discussion in this paragraph draws on Bivens and Mishel 2013. - 12.
-This follows from the fact that over 1979-2019 annual earnings for the bottom 90% rose by 26.0%, while the average growth across all earners was 44.6% (Mishel and Kandra 2020).
-That means that the bottom 90% would have seen their earnings grow 18.6 percentage points more over the 1979-2019 period if they had enjoyed average growth (i.e., no increase in inequality, 44.6 less 26.0).
+If the household is in the top 1% or top 0.1% but the head of household is not an executive or in finance, then the spouse's contribution to income growth will not be identified as being connected to executive pay or financial-sector pay.
+The discussion in this paragraph draws on Bivens and Mishel 2013. - 16.
+This follows from the fact that from 1979 to 2020, annual earnings for the bottom 90% rose by 28.2%, while the average growth across all earners was 48.6% (Mishel and Kandra 2021).
+That means that the bottom 90% would have seen their earnings grow 20.4 percentage points more over the 1979-2020 period if they had enjoyed average growth (i.e., no increase in inequality, 48.6 less 28.2).